 This fact sheet has been provided for informational purposes.
-This document is not intended nor should it be interpreted to be a regulation, as defined in Section 10-101, State Government Article.
-MDE encourages you to read and understand the regulations that govern the operation of aboveground and underground storage systems found in Code of Maryland Regulations 26.10.
-"Oil Pollution and Tank Management."
+This document is not intended, nor should it be interpreted to be a regulation, as defined in Section 10-101, State Government Article.
+The MDE encourages you to read and understand the regulations that govern the operation of UST systems and AST systems found in COMAR 26.10. - Oil Pollution Control and Storage Tank Management.